What are the wildlife conservation efforts in India?

 Wildlife conservation efforts in India – Fauna

 Under the efforts of conservation of wild life, the government of India passed the Wild Life ( protection) Act, 1972.
-In order to give effect to this act many species specific projects were launched in the past five decades which can be seen as: project tiger, project Elephant, crocodile project, brow Antler deer project, Rhinoceros project, Gir Lion project, Project Snow Leopard, Project Hangul, UNDP Sea Turtle Project.
+In order to give effect to this act many species specific projects were launched in the past five decades which can be seen as: project tiger, project Elephant, crocodile project, brow Antlered deer project, Rhinoceros project, Gir Lion project, Project Snow Leopard, Project Hangul, UNDP Sea Turtle Project.

-In response to the alarming decrease in the population of wild tigers, the project tiger was initiated in the country in 1973.
+In response to the alarming decrease in the population of wild tigers, the tiger project was initiated in the country in 1973.
 The tiger census conducted in 1972 revealed that large scale urbanization and development activities resulted in deforestation and loss of habitat for the tigers.
-The Project Tiger was launched in 1973 at the Palamau Tiger Reserve, Ranthambore National Park, Rajasthan, Jim Corbet National Park, Uttarakhand and 6 more national parks by the Ministry of Environment Forest and Climate Change.
+The Project Tiger was launched in 1973 at the Palamau Tiger Reserve, Ranthambore National Park, Rajasthan, Jim Corbett National Park, Uttarakhand and 6 more national parks by the Ministry of Environment Forest and Climate Change.

 The project is a big success in terms of increasing the tiger population in India.
 In 1973 the project started with 9 tiger reserves having a total population of 269 tigers.
-In 2006 the number tiger reserves increased to 27 with more than 1000 tigers.
-It was at this time that National Tiger Conservation Authority was set up under Section 38 of the Wildlife Protection Act in 2005.
+In 2006 the number of tiger reserves increased to 27 with more than 1000 tigers.
+It was at this time that the National Tiger Conservation Authority was set up under Section 38 of the Wildlife Protection Act in 2005.
 This gave a further impetus to Project Tiger.
 Presently there are 47 tiger reserves spread across 17 regions with more than 2000 tigers.
 It can be conveniently said that Project Tiger is the pioneer of wildlife conservation efforts in India.

 Launched in 1992, Project Elephant aims at conserving elephants, their habitats and their migratory routes in a systematic and scientific manner.
 Presently their are over 27000 elephants in India spread out in 13 states and 88 migratory routes have been identified.
-But unfortunately only 65 % routes are secured.
+But unfortunately only 65 % of routes are secured.
 Under this project, the ‘Haathi Mere Saathi Yojna‘ was started by the Ministry of Environment, Forest and Climate Change in partnership with the wildlife trust of India.
 Elephants are an important part of Indian culture and heritage right from the days of Buddha.
 Thus protection and conservation of elephants is commensurate with the protection of our culture.
-The primary aim of project elephant is to protect them from poachers and unnatural death.
+The primary aim of project elephants is to protect them from poachers and unnatural death.